 Child Pose: It’s pretty much just like Sujood, it helps you release negative energy into the ground, relaxes your muscles and helps your headache go away.

 Legs Up the Wall Pose: This one is a personal favorite (especially if you do it before sleep) it makes you feel so good afterward, you’re going to be addicted to this pose.
 Just get into it, close your eyes and relax.
-Imagine the headache being chased away by all your happy relaxed hormones being released while in this pose.
+Imagine the headache being chased away by all your happy relaxed hormones being released while in the pose.

 2. Dizziness, Drowsiness, and Sloth like human: